· Lincoln J Bicalho · Development · 27 min read

 }

-// Geographic anomaly
+// WHY: Geographic anomaly detection identifies credential theft

 if (authEvent.Success && await IsGeographicAnomaly(authEvent))